melexis/i2c-stick/web-interface/i2c-stick.md

 ## What is i2c-stick?

 A microcontroller with on one hand a USB CDC UART and on the other a I2C master at 3.3V.
-We provide open source firmware and an userinterface to easily get started with our I2C/3.3V based sensors.
+We provide open source firmware and a user-interface to easily get started with our I2C/3.3V based sensors.
 ![i2c-stick overview](assets/melexis-i2c-stick-overview.webp)

 ## Getting started